Recent High School Graduates: A Connection Over the Phone

 Forty students from various departments—seven in this pilot version—were therefore recruited.
-Their mission: to contact, one-on-one, recent high school graduates enrolled in the same programs as themselves, in order to first assess their knowledge of student services and campus life and thus address any information gaps that arise.
-The second objective—a major priority in the current situation—is to identify students facing difficult financial, social, or psychological circumstances in order to better refer them to the appropriate services, such as the Handiversité service or preventive health services, or to apply to the Solidarity and Student Initiative Development Fund for financial assistance…
+Their mission: to contact, one-on-one, recent high school graduates enrolled in the same academic programs as themselves, in order to first assess their knowledge of student services and campus life and thus address any information gaps that may arise.
+The second objective—which is particularly important in the current situation—is to identify students facing difficult financial, social, or psychological circumstances in order to better refer them to the appropriate services, such as the Handiversité service or preventive health services, or to help them apply for financial assistance through the Solidarity and Student Initiative Development Fund…

 A comprehensive questionnaire

-“Students have received training to help them feel more comfortable with this process, and it was very important to us that only law students, for example, reach out to recent high school graduates enrolled in law school, because they will be better equipped and feel more qualified to offer practical advice,” explains Jérémy Estèves.
-To better guide them throughout these calls, the student life office developed a comprehensive six-point questionnaire.
-First, a section on academic orientation, aimed at assessing the student’s mindset and motivation.
-Was their enrollment a first or second choice?
+“The students received training to help them feel more comfortable with this process, and it was very important to us that only law students, for example, contact high school graduates enrolled in law school, because they will be better equipped and feel more qualified to give them practical advice,” explains Jérémy Estèves.
+To better guide them throughout these calls, the Student Life Office developed a comprehensive six-point questionnaire.
+First, there is a training section aimed at assessing the student’s mindset and motivation.
+Was their enrollment their first or second choice?
 Are they satisfied with it?
-Next, daily life, where issues such as housing, financial resources, health, or disabilities can be addressed.
+The second section focuses on daily life, where issues such as housing, financial resources, health, or disabilities can be addressed.

-Information about services—beyond the SUAPS or medical services, which are generally well known to recent high school graduates—comes in third.“It’s sometimes important to remind them that they have access to all facilities, not just those on their respective campuses,” explains Jérémy Estèves.
-Next come the communication channels students prefer to use to interact with the university, their current concerns—generally centered around COVID-19 and lockdown—and, finally, their assessment of the Connect system.
+Information about services—beyond SUAPS or medical care, which are generally well known to recent high school graduates—comes in third.“It’s sometimes important to remind them that they have access to all facilities, not just those on their respective campuses,” explains Jérémy Estèves.
+Next come the communication channels students prefer to use to interact with the university, their current concerns—which generally center on COVID-19 and lockdown—and, finally, their assessment of the Connect platform.

 "Very positive" feedback